For Team Members that use Project Web App (PWA) in the enterprise environment

 - Be able to provide the project manager with an accurate update on the status of assignments using timesheets and textual status reports

-- Know how to adjust the timesheet view in Microsoft Project Web App to suit the team member’s preference and responsibility
+- Know how to adjust the Tasks or Timesheet view in Microsoft Project Web App to suit the team member’s preference and responsibility

-The following course topics are subject to customization:
+The following course topics are subject to customization to the client's situation:

 Project Server and Project Web App